jaredjwang316/Infosys_Intern_Discord_ChatBot/README.md

 ## discord_bot.py
 This is the main Discord bot file that handles all Discord interactions.
 It contains various tools and commands that can be triggered by specific keywords and provides:
 - Message handling with user and channel-specific memory
-- Command processing for queries, search, and summaries
+- Intelligent decision-making to determine when to use tools such as querying, search, and summarization
 - Integration with all function modules
 - Test utilities for development

 ## setup_database.py
 A comprehensive database setup and seeding script that:
-- Creates the MySQL database if it doesn't exist
+- Connects to a PostgreSQL database using credentials from an .env file
 - Executes the database schema from `Schema_test.sql`
 - Seeds the database with realistic test data including:
   - 20 employees with various roles